 West Nile Virus

-West Nile Virus is mainly spread to people through an infected mosquito's bite.
-Mosquitoes become infected by feeding on the blood of birds that carry the virus.
+West Nile virus is a disease mainly spread to people through an infected mosquito's bite.
+Mosquitoes can become infected by feeding on the blood of birds that carry the virus.
+Not all mosquitoes carry West Nile virus.
 The virus does not spread from person to person.

 We monitor and control West Nile virus (WNV) in Brantford and Brant County by:

-- Storm sewer catch basins pesticide treatments to kill mosquito larvae and reduce the number of mosquitoes
+- Treat catch basins and storm water management ponds with pesticides to reduce the number of mosquitoes

 Some birds, including crows and jays, may catch and die from West Nile virus.
 To report a bird who may have died from WNV, phone the